loveencounterflow/scda/README.md

 * This is useful in building a 'stratified' chain of mixin modules.
 * When given a chain of dependencies, can display all (potential) calls where the dependency chain assumption is violated.
+* A better / more general model would be to group deppendencies and to allow calls within a group; this is left for the future.

 # Shortcomings